jaytaylor/sql-layer/fdb-sql-layer-core/src/test/resources/com/foundationdb/sql/optimizer/flatten/README.txt

 bit-or-expression: bit_or with a bit_or in the subquery

 count-aliased-column: count on outside of column that is aliased in the subquery
+count-bit-or: count with a bit_or in the subquery
 count-column-to-star: count on outside of a column, where subquery is SELECT *
 count-column: count on outside that just references column returned in subquery
 count-count: count of a subquery that is a count